mangokip/BouncyBallSimulator/README.md

 Do what you want with the code.
 I plan to add various features when I feel like it.

+This is one of my first projects outside of university in C++.
+Please be harsh on my code and if you see anything that merits changes or clarification, and especially any bad code / style, PLEASE reach out to me and give feedback so I can learn from this project.
+Thank you in advance!

 ## 🎮 Controls
 🖱️ **Left Click** → Spawn a new ball at your mouse location